jasurkurbanov/frontend-tasks/README.md

 Explain functions before this
 - [Module 1.
 Working with objects](working-with-objects.md/)

+40 minutes for doing tasks was not enough.
+Umar only 1 with 3 variants
+Mirjalol only 4 with 1 variants but with mistakes

 Reusable function accross application, for example, date trimmer, or date converter data formatter, string uppercase, string lowercase